 Olympus E-M1 versus Panasonic G9

-The Olympus OM-D E-M1 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were announced, respectively, in September 2013 and November 2017.
+The Olympus OM-D E-M1 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were revealed to the public, respectively, in September 2013 and November 2017.
 Both the E-M1 and the G9 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 20.2 MP.

-The side-by-side display below illustrates the physical size and weight of the Olympus E-M1 and the Panasonic G9.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the E-M1 – represents the basis for the calculations across all the size and weight measures).
+An illustration of the physical size and weight of the Olympus E-M1 and the Panasonic G9 is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the E-M1 – represents the basis for the calculations across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.